265866/blogo/README.md

 - **About page**: Easily create an About page so everyone can know more about you.
 - **Customizable**: You can fully customize the look and feel of your blog by editing the templates and CSS.
     - Uses Golang Templates, TailwindCSS and pure plain CSS.
-- **Nostr**: Publish your posts to Nostr for backing them up and getting more reach.
-    - Set your own key, or let Blogo generate one for you.
-    - Set your own relay list, or use the default list.
 - **Auto-reload**: When a new post is added, or changed, blogo automatically reloads it.
 - **SEO/SSNN Optimized** - Blogo is optimized for SEO, it contains all necessary meta tags and social sharing tags!
 - **No JS**: Blogo doesn't use any JavaScript, so it's widely compatible and secure.